brcooley/drupdate/README.md

 ## Status ##

+*drupdate is no longer being supported* (mainly because my use for it has expired).
+It should continue to work as long as the version of Drupal is configured to the latest (see below for direction).
+The core FTP code is being reused however for a CLI FTP library, which will be posted on github soon.

 drupdate now supports Windows and OS X!

 Currently, the source is messy and full of debugging code.  _However_, minimal testing has been done, and multiple sites have been sucessfully updated.
 Use at your own risk, and I would recommend running on a test server before you touch your production site.